 Transitional Housing with Case Management: The Coordinated Care Program shall include transitional housing placements, to include double-occupancy housing with utilities and garbage services included, dedicated to individuals in the Eighth Judicial District Court Specialty Courts who are concurrently engaged in outpatient treatment through court specified treatment providers, and transportation for all Coordinated Care Residents for treatment.
-The period of services shall not exceed 120 days in the LIMA program and 180 days in the MAT Re-Entry program, per participant per calendar year, without prior authorization from the Court.
+The period of services shall not exceed 120 days per participant per calendar year, without prior authorization from the Court.